gve-sw/gve_devnet_meraki_camera_timelapse/README.md

-# gve_devnet_meraki_camera_timelapse
+# GVE DevNet Meraki Camera Timelapse Tool
-This prototype allows to generate a timelapse of Meraki camera snapshots.Given a user's input of (1) a Meraki network, (2) a Meraki Camera (3) the timestamp to create the timelapse, the tool generates the timelapse and provides a link to download it.
+This prototype allows to generate a timelapse of Meraki camera snapshots.
+Given a user's input of (1) a Meraki network, (2) a Meraki Camera (3) the timestamp to create the timelapse, the tool generates the timelapse and provides a link to download it.

 ## Contacts
 * Stien Vanderhallen